ericholscher/django-testing-docs/basic_doctests.rst

 This is the first in a series of articles that will walk you through how to test your Django application.
-These posts will focus more on how to get things done in Django, but note that a lot of the content is applicable to pure python as well.
+These posts will focus more on how to get things done in Django, but note that a lot of the content is applicable to pure Python as well.
 A lot of best practices are codified into Django's testing framework, so that we don't have to worry about them!
 I will try to point them out as we are using them through, because they are good things to know.